 - You know your child better than anyone so watch for signs that he has injuries that he’s not telling anyone about.
 If you think he is hurt talk to him about this concern and find out what is going on.

 - Make sure that your child is physically fit to play football to begin with.
 Many leagues will require an annual physical to verify this for insurance purposes, but even if they don’t you should have your child have a physical before playing.
 During the physical make sure to ask your doctor if your child has any health conditions that make football dangerous.

-- Particularly in the early hot months of practice and games, make sure that you child stays hydrated.
+- Particularly in the early hot months of practice and games, make sure that your child stays hydrated.

-So while injuries are a fact of life in football, with proper planning, physical conditioning, and use of protective equipment they can be minimized.
-In fact, many player play football for years without anything more than a few bumps and bruises, or mild muscle strains.
+So while injuries are a fact of life in football, with proper planning, physical conditioning, and use of protective equipment, they can be minimized.
+In fact, many players play football for years without anything more than a few bumps and bruises, or mild muscle strains.

-3. Youth Football Is a Huge Commitment For Both You and Your Child
+3. It's a Huge Commitment for Both You and Your Child